Groups, Orders, and Dynamics: An Application: Ordering Solvable Groups

 \begin{ejer} Let $G$ be a subgroup of $\mathrm{Homeo}_+ (\mathbb{R})$ preserving a Radon measure $\nu$.

-(i) Show that the kernel of $\tau_\nu$ coincides with the subset $G_0$ made of the elements having fixed points.
+(i) Show that the kernel of $\tau_\nu$ coincides with the subset $G_0$ consisting of the elements having fixed points.
 Moreover, show that for all $x$ in the support $supp(\nu)$, its stabilizer in $G$ coincides with $G_0$.

 (ii) Conclude that if every element in $G$ has fixed points, then there is a global fixed point for the action. \end{ejer} \end{small}